 This growing concern over fungicide resistance necessitates the evaluation and adoption of novel fungicides with different modes of action.
 In line with this, the present investigation explores the potential of new fungicides for effective powdery mildew management.
 Our findings are consistent with those of Vielba-Fernández et al. (2020), who highlighted the effectiveness of Cyflufenamid, a phenyl-acetamide fungicide (FRAC U06) has been registered for powdery mildew control in various crops at many countries such as Japan (2002), the UK (2005), Europe (2010), the US (2012) and India.
 Whereas, Hexaconazole, a systemic fungicide from the demethylation inhibitor (DMI) class (FRAC 03), works by inhibiting C14-demethylase in the ergosterol biosynthesis pathway, thereby effectively reducing disease progression.
 The use of chemical fungicides can reduce the severity of disease were reported by earlier studies conducted by Chand et al. (2000) and Singh and Sharma (2009).
 Similarly, These findings are further supported by Kumari et al. (2024) concluded that Karathane showed the highest disease suppression (61.53%) against powdery mildew in peas, followed closely by Hexaconazole (57.69%).
 In addition to chemical methods, biological control exhibited promising results in the current investigation.
-Our findings were align with Jayasekhar and Ebenezar (2016) who reported significant disease reduction using Ampelomyces quisqualis, a mycoparasite of powdery mildew, when compared to untreated controls.
+Our findings were align with Jayasekhar and Ebenezar (2016) who reported significant disease reduction using Ampelomycesquisqualis, a mycoparasite of powdery mildew, when compared to untreated controls.
 The effectiveness of novel fungicides is quite good but along with chemical control, the use of resistant crop varieties, biological control agents and appropriate cultural practices can be helpful in managing the disease.

 CONCLUSION